PrinzesschenPresswurst/PrinzesschenPresswurst.github.io/portfolio.md

 * 5 Game Designers

 ###### Phases
-* Getting ready for beta, was a year on that one
+* Getting ready for beta

 ###### Responsibilities
 * Planning and design for Shop, Live Events and Cosmetics